Serge de Beaurecueil: Religious formation

 De Beaurecueil was initially attracted to the Carmelites.
 However, a priest encouraged him to pursue a vocation with the Dominicans, and after finding himself "mesmerized" by a visit to a Dominican priory, he opted to join them instead.
 Despite some opposition from his father, he entered the novitiate at Amiens on 14 October 1935.
 He received the religious name Marie-Joseph.

 De Beaurecueil began studies at Le Saulchoir in 1936.
-Having previously studied Arabic in Paris, he was assigned by Marie-Dominique Chenu to an Islamic studies unit Chenu was forming with Georges Anawati and Jacques Jomier.
+Having previously studied Arabic in Paris, he was assigned by Marie-Dominique Chenu to an Islamic studies unit Chenu was forming with Georges Chehata Anawati and Jacques Jomier.
 This Islamic studies unit was to be sent to Egypt to found a Dominican priory whose mission was the study of Islamic civilization without the intention to proselytize.
-In addition, De Beaurecueil received training in theology and philosophy according to the emerging nouvelle théologie, of which Le Saulchoir was an intellectual center.
+In addition, De Beaurecueil received training in theology and philosophy according to the emerging nouvelle théologie (a school of Catholic theology emphasizing retrieval of the Church Fathers for modern theology), of which Le Saulchoir was an intellectual center.
 His professors included Yves Congar, Pierre Mandonnet, and Antonin Sertillanges.
-As a seminarian, he was introduced to Louis Massignon who encouraged him to study Sufism.
+As a seminarian, he was introduced to Louis Massignon who encouraged him to study Sufism, the mystical tradition of Islam.
 De Beaurecueil was called to military service in 1939 and was stationed in Jounieh for eight months before returning to France for two months of domestic military service before being discharged in June 1940 and returning to Le Saulchoir.
 He completed the equivalent of a doctorate in theology in 1943 and a licentiate in Arabic literature that same year.
 He ordained to the priesthood on 19 March 1943 by Emmanuel Célestin Suhard.